submarineswaps/swaps-service/README.md

 - BIP 39 seed: running the service without a seed will generate one
 - LND: execute Lighting payments

 Configure environment variables as necessary.
+You can also create a .env file with KEY=VALUE instead.

     export GRPC_SSL_CIPHER_SUITES="HIGH+ECDSA"
     export NODE_ENV="production" // Add this when running in production